 Troubleshooting

-The meringue doesn't whip up properly - there is fat either in your egg whites or on your equipment.
-This may have come from egg yolks but may also be from past baking (e.g., whipping butter and sugar together in the same bowl previously).
+The meringue doesn't whip up properly - there is either fat in your egg whites or on your equipment.
+This may have come from egg yolks, but may also be from past baking (e.g., whipping butter and sugar together in the same bowl previously).

 Expert Tips For Making Pavlova Cake